7 Rare Trees

 Davidia involucrata 'Lady Sunshine': a variegated Handkerchief Tree to discover

 Speaking of rarities, let’s mention the Davidia involucrata ‘Lady Sunshine‘, a very rare form of the Dove Tree, featuring stunning heart-shaped variegated foliage, green with broad cream-yellow edges.
 This variety flowers from a young age, unlike the type that flowers after many years.
-With excellent hardiness (down to -15 °C, or even lower), this collector’s tree thrives in full sun or partial shade, in deep, fertile, light, and moist soil.
+With excellent hardiness (down to -15 °C, or even beyond), this collector’s tree thrives in full sun or partial shade, in deep, fertile, light, and moist soil.

 Davidia involucrata ‘Lady Sunshine’